 2D video games refer to action happening on a 2D plane and typically are either side-scrolling or vertically-scrolling.
 What’s more, the characters and environments are usually rendered in 2D.— Kotaku —

 But what about games that allow only vertical and horizontal movement and have 3D assets?
 Many developers and gamers refer to this type of style as 2.5D.
-Similar to Trompe L’oeil Paintings, 2.5D games simulate layers of depth, but the assets — or piece of art — are actually on a flat surface.
+Similar to Trompe L’oeil Paintings, 2.5D games simulate layers of depth, but the assets — or pieces of art — are actually on a linear surface.

 We can distill 2D games into the following elements: